Alice Magaw: Honors and awards

 In 1899, Magaw became the first nurse anesthetist to be published when the Northwestern Lancet printed her article “Observations in Anesthesia.”
 Five more articles would follow.
 Charles Mayo bestowed upon her the name “Mother of Anesthesia” for her mastery of open drop ether.

-The American Association of Nurse Anesthetists (AANA) established the Alice Magaw Outstanding Clinical Practitioner Award (formally the Clinical Anesthesia Practitioner Award) in 1998 to honor Magaw.
+The American Association of Nurse Anesthesiology (AANA) established the Alice Magaw Outstanding Clinical Practitioner Award (formally the Clinical Anesthesia Practitioner Award) in 1998 to honor Magaw.
 This award recognizes the accomplishments of CRNAs involved in direct patient care, who have made an important contribution to the advancement of nurse anesthesia practice.